A Beacon to Buffalo: Exploring the 1833 Buffalo Lighthouse

 The Buffalo Lighthouse’s newly expanded site features a gatekeeper.
 After you sign in, the gatekeepers offer a preview of the experience: you may walk the 1,500 foot path out to the lighthouse, as well as enjoy a small visitor’s center.
 Along the walkway, there is plenty of new interpretive signage, as well as nautical and lighthouse-related artifacts, including a bottle light from one of the breakwaters, a 1930s bell buoy, some anchors, and a working 1933 fog bell which visitors of all ages are invited to ring.

 In the visitor center, videos include those on how lighthouse lenses work, and a virtual climb of the tower for those who might not be able to physically make it up the 50 stone steps and three ship’s ladders (another 17 rungs).
 If you do want to take the climb, volunteers are there to guide you up.
 They’re also trained in site history, and eager to chat and answer any questions you might have.

 Buffalo Lighthouse site and visitor center hours:

-$5 general admission; $4 for seniors and students; free for kids under 12 & active/retired military
+$4 for adults; free for kids under 12 & active/retired military